elizabethdrew/restaurant-review-be/README.md

 ## 4. Application Architecture
 *Give an overview of the main components and layers of the application.
 Include a simple diagram illustrating the architecture.*

+The Restaurant Review app is made with the Spring Boot framework and follows a layered architecture pattern, consisting of four layers: presentation, service, repository, and database.

+The presentation layer is in the **`controller`** package, which exposes REST APIs for the app.
+The service layer is in the **`service`** package and handles the app's business logic.
+It communicates with the repository layer in the **`repository`** package to retrieve and manipulate data.
+The repository layer communicates with the database layer, which uses an in-memory H2 database and is managed using Spring Data JPA.

+The entity layer has three entities that map to the database tables: **`RestaurantEntity`**, **`ReviewEntity`**, and **`UserEntity`**.
+The repository layer has three repositories: **`RestaurantRepository`**, **`ReviewRepository`**, and **`UserRepository`**, which provide methods for basic CRUD operations on its corresponding entity.

+The service layer has three services: **`RestaurantService`**, **`ReviewService`**, and **`UserService`**, which interact with the repository layer to retrieve and manipulate data from the database.
+The controller layer has three controllers: **`RestaurantController`**, **`ReviewController`**, and **`UserController`**, which expose RESTful endpoints for clients to interact with the app.

+Finally, the mapper layer provides mapping between entities and DTOs, used by the controller layer.
+The app is structured so that the client makes requests to the controller layer, which delegates to the service layer to perform business logic.
+The service layer interacts with the repository layer to perform CRUD operations on the database.
+The entities and DTOs are used by the controller and mapper layers to represent data.

 ---

 ## 5. Code Structure